eabaca2419/Introduction-to-ONOS/ONOS_Installation/README.md

 sudo /opt/onos/bin/onos-service start
 ```
 ###### Running the CLI
+> Open another terminal while ONOS is running as a Service.
-> When ruuning the CLI there is several confligs if you use the follwoing line.
+> When running the CLI there is several confligs if you use the follwoing line:
 ```
 sudo /opt/onos/bin/onos
 ```
 > It will ask for a password which can't be found anywhere.
-Instead run the following line.
+Instead run the following line:
 ```
 ssh -p 8101 karaf@localhost
 ```
 > Password: *karaf*
+>